Your cart

 OMOI talks Yardwork

-So a concept that I have been thinking about bringing into OMOI several times, in the springtime in particular, is yard work.
+A concept that I have been thinking about bringing into OMOI several times, in the springtime in particular, is yard work.
 The reason why I call it yard work and not gardening is because we live in Pennsylvania, and I feel like there's really so much more work that goes into keeping your space and your home clean.
 It never seems as simple as getting a few pots out and planting some things and they just come up nice.
 We're in Philadelphia, we're in the Northeast, there's tons of trees and leaves, there's lots of bugs!

 I have really gotten into the process of doing yard work now.
 It feels more like a ritual, where I'm going in cleaning off the property, cleaning out the space from its hibernation season.
 I'm taking all the dead leaves that we missed from the fall, uncovering the ground bit by bit.
 For instance, I had a really nice experience the other week where I knew it was going to rain, and so I wanted to rake an area of the yard.
 As soon as I took all the brown leaves off I uncovered all these crocuses that would've stayed hidden otherwise.
 The following day, the blue little crocus bulbs were up, the daffodils were up.
 It inspired something in me, and so now I'm going around the yard little by little and clearing sections out and trying to make my way around the house.